Scandit/BarcodeScannerPlugin/docs/scan-case.md

 This guide show how to scan barcodes with the Scandit scan case using the ScanCase API.

-Using the ScanCase API is relatively easy: all you need to do is to create an ScanCase object and implement the necessary callbacks.
+Using the ScanCase API is relatively easy: all you need to do is to create a ScanCase object and implement the necessary callbacks.

 ## Creating an instance of ScanCase